Mathematics of bookmaking: Settling winning bets in general

-Overround on multiple bets
+Multiple bets and accumulators

 When a punter (bettor) combines more than one selection in, for example, a double, treble or accumulator bet, then the effect of the overround in the book of each selection is compounded.
 This is to the detriment of the punter in terms of the financial return compared to the true odds of all of the selections winning and thus resulting in a successful bet.

 For example, consider a double made by selecting the winners from two tennis matches:

 In Match 1 between players A and B, both players are assessed to have an equal chance of winning.
-The situation is the same in Match 2 between players C and D. In a fair book in each of their matches, i.e. each has a book of 100%, all players would be offered at odds of Evens (1-1).
+The situation is the same in Match 2 between players C and D. In a fair book in each of their matches, i.e. each has a book of 100%, all players would be offered at odds of Evens (1–1).
 However, a bookmaker would probably offer odds of 5-6 (for example) on each of the two possible outcomes in each event (each tennis match).
 This results in a book for each of the tennis matches of 109.09...%, calculated by 100 × (6/11 + 6/11) i.e. 9.09% overround.

 There are four possible outcomes from combining the results from both matches: the winning pair of players could be AC, AD, BC or BD.
 As each of the outcomes for this example have been deliberately chosen to ensure that they are equally likely, the probability of each outcome occurring is 1/4 or 0.25, and the fractional odds against each one occurring is 3-1.
 A bet of 100 units on any of the four combinations would produce a return of 100 × (3/1 + 1) = 400 units if successful, reflecting decimal odds of 4.0.